Stochastic numerical approximation for nonlinear Fokker-Planck equations with singular kernels: Results

 In this work, the solutions of the Fokker-Planck equation \eqref{PDE} will be understood in the sense of the following definition. \begin{definition} Given $K$ satisfying $({A_i^K})$ and $({A_{ii}^K})$, $u_0 \in L^1 \cap L^r$ with $r \geq \max(\bar{p}, \bar{q})$ and $T > 0$, a function $u$ on $[0, T] \times \mathbb{R}^d$ is said to be a mild solution to \eqref{PDE} on $[0, T]$ if: \begin{itemize} \item[(i)] $u \in C([0, T]; L^1 \cap L^r)$; \item[(ii)] $u$ satisfies the integral equation \end{itemize}

 \end{definition}

 In \cite{ORT}, it is shown that there exists $T_{\max} > 0$ such that the Fokker-Planck equation \eqref{PDE} admits a unique mild solution in the sense of Definition \ref{def} on $[0, T]$, for any $T < T_{\max}$.
-In all the following results, we denote by \( T \in (0, T_{\max}) \) a fixed time horizon.
+In all the following results, we denote by \( T \in (0, T_{\max}) \) a fixed time horizon {for which the mild solution in Definition \ref{def} exists and is unique.
+On the interval $[0, T]$, we also have wellposedness (in the weak sense) of the McKean-Vlasov SDE \eqref{SDE}, where $\mathcal{L}(X_t)$ (or more precisely its Lebesgue density function) is the mild solution to \eqref{PDE}.}\\